Official Women Who Ski Trip 2026

 • Highly advise you purchase travel insurance; more details on this in our Terms and Conditions

-• You will pay for your own ski pass
+• You will pay for your own ski pass; this is an Ikon resort.

 • You will book and pay for your own flights and ground transportation.
-You will have access to a spreadsheet of guests’ flight info so you can coordinate ground transportation with others coming in around the same time
+You will have access to a spreadsheet of guests’ flight info to coordinate ground transportation with others coming in around the same time.

 Added Value When Joining a